Jorgen-ha/project21/README.md

 │   ├── holds all data (10 manually generated images)
 ├── hpc
-│   ├── holds the same structure as used during training with HPC ├── notebooks
+│   ├── holds the same structure as used during training with HPC ├── images
+│   ├── holds images for the readme
+├── notebooks
 │   ├── holds all the Jupyter notebooks (as remote) └── src